Miss ‘Supergirl’ already? Watch these other portrayals of the Girl of Steel asap

 If you don’t know much about the DC canon relating to the character, it’s easy to write off Supergirl as being little more than a gender-flipped version of Superman.
 She’s young, she’s blonde, she rocks a near-identical costume to the Man of Steel, and she has pretty much all the same powers as him, too.
 So what?

-But the truth is that Supergirl is way more than just a female clone of her cousin and has been developed beautifully into being her own character and person beyond Superman in the comics.
-In TV & film, that development has been reflected in some seriously awesome depictions that have centered Supergirl as a feminist icon of the superhero genre.
-Here’s our ranking of all the major ones seen on screen so far.
+The truth is that Supergirl is way more than just a female clone of her cousin, and she’s been developed beautifully into her own character beyond Superman from the comics.
+In TV & film, that development has been reflected in some seriously awesome depictions centering on Supergirl as a feminist icon of the superhero genre.

 Like Smallville, Superman: The Animated Series showed a hero still figuring out her powers and her place in the world.
 However, it did so a little better than the teen show did.
 Voiced by Nicholle Tom, the character has the quirky perkiness of the likes of Sabrina Spellman from the original Archie Comics canon of Sabrina the Teenage Witch, following a young female character who isn’t the least bit threatened by her own incredible strength or otherworldly gifts – but is definitely struggling with how to properly utilize them.

 4. DC Super Hero Girls (2015 – )

 This wonderfully sweet animated series doesn’t receive nearly enough love for its young depictions of female DC superheroes.
 As the “Super best friend” of Batgirl and general showboating ass-kicker, Supergirl (Anais Fairweather) is shown to be confident, sassy, and caring – using her powers to look cool, help her friends out of a jam, and even take one for the team by casually diffusing a bomb.
 She’s the BFF you’d want to have in middle school.